I’m just a simple DBA on a complex production system

 Me1

-My name is Chen Shapira.
+My name is Gwen Shapira.
 I currently live and work in Cupertino, California, as a DBA for the Software as a Service division of a very large technology company.
+(Actually, I used to be Chen, but then no one can pronounce or remember my name and introductions took 15 minutes.
+So now I’m Gwen, but you are still welcome to call me Chen).

 As a DBA, I’m responsible for several large production Oracle RAC servers for various customers, running for a number of different applications.
 In addition, I’m also responsible for many many test, staging and development databases, a surprising number of internal tools and utilities, and few random servers that look somewhat like a database that somehow found their way into my job description (openLDAP and MySQL are the most annoying of these).
 As a result, I always have a story to tell, a lesson to share and a rant to vent.
 Which is why I post fairly often.